Join our Lisbon Iconic Neighborhoods walking tour to discover central Lisbon!

-Join a small group of travelers to see the area that was completely rebuilt after the 1755 earthquake and was one of the first cities to follow a grid plan street layout.
-Baixa is the heart of Lisbon and is where many of the capitals finest tourist attractions are located.
+Join a small group of travelers to see the area to discover Baixa : the heart of Lisbon and is where many of the capitals finest tourist attractions are located.

-Join yur Lisbon Iconic Neighbourhoods tour from the Praa Dom Pedro IV square, which is regarded by many Portuguese as the centre of their city.
-The Praa Dom Pedro IV is a prime example of the Marquis of Pombal vision for the entire area of Baixa with wide open spaces with grand monuments and buildings.
+Join your Lisbon Iconic Neighbourhoods tour from the Praa Dom Pedro IV square, which is regarded by many Portuguese as the centre of their city with wide open spaces with grand monuments and buildings.

 The western part of this grid of streets is known as the Chiado.
 Its the citys most sophisticated shopping district.
 In 1988, a devastating fire swept the area, destroying many shops, particularly those on the periphery of Rua Garrett.
 The area has bounced back with vigor.